clairetsoi1129/poker-hands/README.md

             )
         );
 ```
-5. Used stream & lambda in sorting the map in 4 by the count.
+5. Used stream & lambda for sorting the map in pt 4 by the count.
 ```java
     HashMap<Value, Long> sortedGroupByValueMap = new LinkedHashMap<>();